Automaat/mskalski-blog/content/posts/timeouts.md

         System.out.println("In total read " + offset + " bytes.");
     }
 }
 ```
-Not much to see here, we create new `Socket` instance that will connect to our localhost on port `59090` then we set
+Not much to see here, we are creating new `Socket` instance that will connect to our localhost on port `59090` then we set
 `soTimout` to `100ms` this is what we will be monitoring.
 Next, there is a prepared byte array to store the response from our
 server.
 With everything prepared we can start reading.
 We know that we should read `200 bytes` so we will read until we
-have read 200 bytes and there is anything to read.
+have collect 200 bytes and there is something to read.
 At the end to check if everything went well and we read the amount of
 bytes that were expected we can print our reading offset.
 (Function `InputStream.read(byte b[], int off, int len)` returns amount of bytes that were read).